Ryannnkl/Termikal/README.md

 ### What is?

-> A terminal using for new users
+> A terminal for new users

 ### How to run?